 What should I expect?

-- It’s normal to feel a little at first.
+It’s normal to feel a little awkward or nervous at first.
 Psychologists have experience setting the tone and getting things started.
 I am trained to guide each session in effective ways to help you get closer to your goals.

 What should I expect as I continue psychotherapy?

 As your psychotherapy goes on, you’ll continue the process of building a trusting, therapeutic relationship with me.